AdobeDocs/experience-manager-screens.en/help/user-guide/asset-level-scheduling.md

 >
 >The **Multi-asset Activation** feature is only available if you have installed AEM 6.3 Feature Pack 5 or AEM 6.4 Feature Pack 3. -->

-***Multi-asset Activation*** lets the user select multiple assets and apply a playback schedule to all selected assets.
+***Multi-asset Activation*** lets the user click multiple assets and apply a playback schedule to all selected assets.

 ### Prerequisites {#prerequisites}